Tumeroba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 751 gives owner read, write and exercute permisson and exercute permission to groups and other users chmod 007 gives no right to owner and group.
-And all permission to other users chmod 753 gives this permissions -rwxr-x-wx
+And all permission to other users chmod 753 gives this permissions -rwxr-x-wx chmod reference=olleh hello set the mode of hello same as olleh's